nf-core/chipseq/docs/usage.md

 #### Multiple replicates

-The `group` identifier is the same when you have multiple replicates from the same experimental group, just increment the `replicate` identifier appropriately.
+The `group` identifier should be identical when you have multiple replicates from the same experimental group, just increment the `replicate` identifier appropriately.
 The first replicate value for any given experimental group must be 1.
-In the design below you have triplicate samples from the *WT_BCATENIN_IP* group along with triplicate samples for their corresponding *WT_INPUT* samples.

 The `antibody` column is required to separate the downstream consensus peak merging and differential analysis for different antibodies.
 Its not advisable to generate a consensus peak set across different antibodies especially if their binding patterns are inherently different e.g. narrow transcription factors and broad histone marks.

-The `control` column is just the `group` identifier for the controls for any given IP - the pipeline will automatically pair the inputs based on replicate identifier (i.e. where you have an equal number of replicates for your IP's and controls), alternatively, the first control sample in that group will be selected.
+The `control` column should be the `group` identifier for the controls for any given IP.
+The pipeline will automatically pair the inputs based on replicate identifier (i.e. where you have an equal number of replicates for your IP's and controls), alternatively, the first control sample in that group will be selected.

-Below is an example for a single experimental group in triplicate:
+In the single-end design below there are triplicate samples for the *WT_BCATENIN_IP* group along with triplicate samples for their corresponding *WT_INPUT* samples.

 ```bash
 group,replicate,fastq_1,fastq_2,antibody,control